MediaComem/comem-travel-log-ionic-setup/README.md

 This guide describes a proposed list of features and a user interface based on those features.
 This is only a suggestion.
 You can support other features and make a different user interface.

-The proposed app should allow citizens to do the following:
+The proposed app should users to do the following:

-* add new issues:
+* Create new trips & places.
-  * the issue should have a type and description;
-  * the user should be able to take a photo of the issue;
-  * the issue should be geolocated;
-* see existing issues on an interactive map;
+* See visited places on an interactive map.
-* browse the list of existing issues:
+* Browse the list of trips.
-  * issues should be sorted by date;
-* see the details of an issue:
-  * date;
-  * description;
-  * picture;
-  * comments;
-* add comments to an issue.

 The following sections describe a proposed UI mockup of the app and steps to set up a skeleton implementation.